wenzeslaus/forestfrag3d/README.md

 To run just the test area, add `test` parameter to the main script:

     docker run ... /code/run.sh test

-### Build directly from the remote repository

-Build based on the content of the Git repository:

-    docker build -t forestfrag3d https://github.com/wenzeslaus/forestfrag3d.git

-Start the processing (you need an existing empty directory):

-    docker run --rm -v /home/.../ffdata:/data -it forestfrag3d /code/run.sh

 ### Run part of the processing